Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/introduction.md

 On the rare occasion you need to override it, use something like the following:

-{% highlight scss %}
+{% highlight css %}
 .selector-for-some-widget {
   box-sizing: content-box;
 }
 {% endhighlight %}

-With the above snippet, nested elementsâ€”including generated content via `::before` and `::after`â€”will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.
+With the above snippet, nested elements—including generated content via `::before` and `::after`—will all inherit the specified `box-sizing` for that `.selector-for-some-widget`.

 Learn more about [box model and sizing at CSS Tricks](https://css-tricks.com/box-sizing/).